 Philip found Nathanael and told him, “We have found the one Moses wrote about in the Law, and about whom the prophets also wrote—Jesus of Nazareth, the son of Joseph.”John 1:45 NIV

 Moses and the Prophets were writing about someone.
-Of course not every word was pointing to that person.
-But the thought must have been that there was a person coming who the Law and Prophets both were ultimately pointing to.
+Of course, not every word was pointing to that person.
+But the thought must have been that there was a person coming to whom the Law and Prophets both were ultimately pointing to.
 And Philip had become convinced that this person was Jesus.
 To Philip, Jesus was the fulfillment of the Law and the Prophets.

 What Does It All Mean?